-- SENCO, in conjunction with the Parents and other Specialist Services, following the legal assessment procedures.
+- 5.4.1.If despite the interventions stated above, the child is still not making adequate progress, the formal assessment procedures for an Education Health and Care Plan will be started by the SENDCO, in conjunction with the Parents and other Specialist Services, following the legal assessment procedures.
 This is outlined by Birmingham's Education, Health and Care pathway. - 5.4.2.
 Where the Local Authority receives a request for a statutory assessment, it must decide within six weeks whether to carry out such an assessment. - 5.4.3.
-Students with a Statement of Special Educational Needs (Statement) or and Educational, Health and Care Plan (EHCP) will also be shown on the SEND register.
+Students with an Educational, Health and Care Plan (EHCP) will also be shown on the SEND register.
 These students will have diagnostic/assessment paperwork detailing their difficulty.
-There will be an Annual Review for each student with a statement/EHCP student, and two interim reviews each academy year. - 5.4.4.
+There will be an Annual Review for each student with an EHCP student, and two interim reviews each academy year. - 5.4.4.
 All reviews will have minutes and these will be kept confidentially on file in the academy.